-The North Port, located north of Intramuros in Tondo neighborhood, one of the most dangerous in the Philippines, is the main ferry entrance.
+The North Port, located north of Intramuros in Tondo neighborhood, one of the most dangerous in Metro Manila and even in the Philippines, is the main ferry entrance.
 It is better to get there and away by taxi, since in addition to be an unsafe area, public transport is messy.

 - 2GO Travel is the most important company and has boats to the main tourist destinations in the country.
 Tickets can be purchased on their official website or in their office in Intramuros Port, in Rizal Park.